Know the Risks of Meth

 Long-term Health Risks of Meth

-Chronic meth use leads to many damaging, long-term health effects, even when users stop taking meth, including:
+Chronic meth use can lead to many damaging, long-term health effects, even when people stop taking meth, including:

 - Permanent damage to the heart and brain